Radar Chart

 Creating an Effective Radar Chart

-- X-Axis Categorical data
+- X-Axis Categorical data (each category becomes one spoke of the radar)

 - Y-Axis Numerical values